matthewseaman/pyTanks.SwiftPlayer/README.md

 ## Create Your Own Tank AI ##
 The pyTanks Swift Player is designed to allow the creation of many different `Player` AIs in the same project.
 The `main.swift` script inside the "pyTanks" target then initializes a specific `Player` and passes it to the game loop to act as the tank's brain.
 In this way, many different `Player` objects may be created, but only one may be used at a time.

+To create a new AI:
+- Conform an object to the `Player` protocol.
+- In `pyTanks/main.swift`, ensure the `player` constant is set to the `Player` instance you want.

+Any object that conforms to the `Player` protocol acts as the brain for a tank.
+You can either create your own object to conform to this protocol or conform an existing one.
+The `Player` protocol has the following requirements:
+- `var playerDescription: String?` - This variable must provide `get` access to an optional textual description of the AI.
+This will be displayed in the pyTanks Viewer when a user clicks on the associated tank name.
+- `var log: Log!` - This variable must provide `set` access so that that the game loop can set the appropriate `Log` object on your player.
+This `Log` object may be used to print log messages in a synchronized and logLevel-aware fashion.
+- `func connectedToServer()` - A possibly-mutating function that will be called as soon as the first connection to the server is made.
+Do any setup work here that is not dependent on the current round.
+You can also put setup work in an `init` method if you do not wish to wait until a connection has been made.